danihelis/algorithms/structure/b-tree.md

 B-trees are a type of balanced trees.
 Every node of a B-tree (except the root) contains between $k/2$ and $k$ elements, where $k$ is a parameter of the B-tree.
 The elements inside a node are sorted.
-Each element has a descendent tree with elements greater than it, but lesser than its sibling element.
-The node itself also has a descendent tree, which holds lower elements.
+Each element has a descendant tree with elements greater than it, but lesser than its sibling element.
+The node itself also has a descendant tree, which holds lower elements.
 The following example illustrates a B-tree with $k=2$.

 ```mermaid